gruvw/latex-setup/README.md

 # LaTeX Setup

-Setting up a good LaTeX writing environment can be pretty hard (at least it had been for me 😅).
+Setting up a good LaTeX writing environment can be pretty hard (at least it has been for me 😅).
-This is why I share my configuration in this repository.
+It is the reason why I share my configuration in this repository.

 ## Development environment